Resources

 • The EA is not someone who focuses solely – and I might say, obsessively – on diary management and scheduling.

-Just a damned good Executive Assistant.
 I am not entirely sure what people think Executive Assistants do.
+The EA isn’t, and never was, solely mechanistic.

-• Show leaders, and those in the PA and EA role, an aspiration beyond Assistants carrying out purely administrative tasks.
+• It’s important to show leaders, and those in the PA and EA role, an aspiration beyond Assistants carrying out purely administrative tasks.

 • I predicted the onset of technology and automation (AI and ChatGPT were not talked about then) would free up the Assistant’s time for them to carry out more value-adding work such as project management, and supporting strategic initiatives.

-• Future skill-set of a superb EA would not be simply around their level of technical skill (eg using Word and Excel) but more akin to management skill in regard to conceptional thinking, problem-solving and strategic insight.
+• The future skill-set of a superb EA would not be simply around their level of technical skill (eg using Word and Excel) but more akin to management skill in regard to conceptional thinking, problem-solving and strategic insight.

 Every EA needs a Managerial Mindset

-An essential lesson We strive to ensure that EAs think of themselves as managers too.
+Here at Adam Fidler Academy, we strive to ensure that EAs think of themselves as managers.

 • If you’re thinking, “I am just the assistant”, then you will be treated accordingly.
 Your belief, or lack of belief, in the value you bring to your employer will be your outward manifestation, resulting in your behaviour.